 [Back to Spiritual Challenges]

 We have a page about improving the world; this is the other side of the coin - if we want the world to improve, we need to get better ourselves.
 It does not take a great deal of insight to see that the things I dislike in other people are also in myself.
-It is well summarised by the apocryphal story about GK Chesterton replying to a newspaper’s question of “What is wrong with the world” with the simple response, “Dear Sirs, I am”.
+It is well summarized by the apocryphal story about GK Chesterton replying to a newspaper’s question of “What is wrong with the world?” with the simple response, “Dear Sirs, I am”.

 And, of course, it works the other way round, too: if we want to improve ourselves, we need to work to help other people and the world.